List of Top 7 Types of Accounting

 Accounting means gathering of various records and arranging and recording them systematically so as they become useful data.
-This is done with the aim to prepare the three main statements which are income statement, balance sheet, and cash flow statement.
-Apart from this several other MIS reports as and when required are also prepared.
-It calculates the profit or loss of any business for a given period and nature & value of a company owner equity, assets, and liabilities.
+It is done to prepare the three main statements, which are income statement, balance sheet, and cash flow statement.
+Apart from this, several other MIS reports as and when required are also prepared.
+It calculates the profit or loss of any business for a given period and the nature & value of a company owner’s equity, assets, and liabilities.

-Moreover, the accounting results can be compared with the previous year result to know the weak points of the business.
-It helps in decision-making activity to the management.
+Moreover, the accounting results can be compared with the previous year’s result to know the weak points of the business.
+It helps in decision-making by the management.
 This information can be produced as evidence in any legal matter.
-The items which are non-monetary are not recorded.
-Sometimes these are dressed so as to falsely show the true and fair view in the financial statement.
-It doesn’t account for the value of money and hence financial results are without giving weight age to a value of money.
+The non-monetary items are not recorded.
+Sometimes these are dressed to falsely show the accurate and fair view in the financial statement.
+It doesn’t account for the value of money, and hence financial results are without giving weightage to a value of money.

-This has been a guide to Types of Accounting.
+This article has been a guide to Types of Accounting.
 Here we discuss the top 7 types of accounting with detailed explanations along with some examples.
 You can learn more about accounting from following articles –